mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 248 - Unreliable Copy/readme.md

 # Conclusion 🏁

-Always check important function's post-conditions even if *you think* you will have performance penalties.
+Always check important function's post-conditions even if *you think* you'll have performance penalties.

 # Relations 👩‍❤️‍💋‍👨